verydanny/elysia-cloudflare-pages-example/README.md

 This uses bun as the runtime.
 [Install bun](https://bun.sh/).
 Elysia seems to be much faster than Hono, so this is an example of a small worker utilizing Hono.

+The build is compiled with a custom plugin to build workers.

+## Todo

+- Add Cloudflare Pages-based static content plugin

 ## Caveats

 ### AOT